-The Council funds the services it provides through its revenue budget and capital expenditure through its Capital Programme.
+The Council funds the services it provides through its Revenue Budget and capital expenditure through its Capital Programme.

 The Council has in place a rolling Medium Term Financial Plan (MTFP) covering a four-year year period.
 It is reviewed regularly and refreshed annually to ensure we remain on track to deliver the services we provide.
-The latest version of the MTFP sets out a potential budget gap of £576k in 2021/22 growing to £1.275m by 2023/24.
-This is based on informed estimates but will depend significantly on future government policy and national funding reviews.
-Toward the end of 2019/20, the country has been responding to the Covid-19 pandemic.
-This will have a major national - and indeed global - economic impact.
-It will also impact the Council's finances and affect future MTFP projections.
-The potential financial impacts of Covid-19 are set out in later sections of this report.
+The latest version of the MTFP indicates a potential budget gap of £1m in 2022/23 growing to £1.5m by 2024/25.
+This is based on informed estimates but will depend significantly on future government policy and national funding reviews - which may be delayed until after 2022/23.
+During 2020/21, the country continued to respond to the Covid-19 pandemic, this has had a major impact on local finances in 2021/22 but the immediate financial consequences have been mitigated by central government grant support and support for some income losses.
+The known financial impacts of Covid-19 are set out in later sections of this report, though direct, longer term financial impacts continue to be difficult to predict.

-The Council's annual net revenue expenditure budget of £6,735k for 2019/20 was agreed by the Council in February 2019.
-Following supplementary estimates during the year, the final budget was £6,863k.
+The Council's annual net revenue expenditure budget of £7,042k for 2020/21 was agreed by the Council in February 2020.
 This included expenditure on services of £6,024k.
-Capital expenditure totalling £1,763k was also agreed.
-Following slippage from 2018/19 and additional supplementary estimates, the final programme stood at £8,692k.
+Capital expenditure totalling £4,495k was also agreed, included development of three new major schemes.
+Following slippage from 2019/20 and additional supplementary estimates, the final programme stood at £15,443k.

 The Council funds its revenue expenditure from a number of sources including Council Tax.
-A £5 increase in Council Tax for the 2019/20 financial year was approved (based on average Band D equivalent).
+A £5 increase in Council Tax for the 2020/21 financial year was approved (based on average Band D equivalent).

-The Council borrows money from a range of sources to fund the services it provides.
+The Council borrows money from a range of sources to fund capital expenditure and to manage short term working capital.

-The Council's borrowing facilities for 2019/20 were as follows;
+The Council's borrowing facilities for 2020/21 were as follows;